farcasterxyz/protocol/docs/SPECIFICATION.md

 6. `m.data.body.eth_signature` must be a valid EIP-712 signature of the VerificationClaim (VerificationAdd only)
 7. `m.data.body.block_hash` must be exactly 32 bytes long (VerificationAdd only)

-# 2. Delta-Graph Specifications
+# 2. Message-Graph Specifications

-The delta-graph is a data structure that allows state to be updated concurrently without requiring a central authority to resolve conflicts.
+A message-graph is a data structure that allows state to be updated concurrently without requiring a central authority to resolve conflicts.
 It consists of a series of anonymous Δ-state CRDT's, each of which govern a data type and how it can be updated.
-CRDT's ensure that operations are commutative, associative and idempotent while never moving causally backward.
-Formally, CRDT's have a state S and a merge function merge(m, S) which returns a new state S' >= S.

-The delta-graph imposes additional rules that govern when messages can be added to a CRDT, usually depending on the external state.
-The delta-graph is idempotent but because of its dependency on state, it is not commutative, associative or guaranteed to move causally forward.
+The message-graph is idempotent but because of its dependency on state, it is not commutative or associative.

+## 2.1 CRDTs

+A CRDT must accept a message only if it passes the message validation rules described above.
+CRDTs may also implement additional validation rules that depend on the state of other CRDTs or the blockchain.
+CRDTs must also specify their own rules to detect conflicts between valid messages and have a mechanism to resolve conflicts.
+All CRDTs implement a form of last-write-wins using the total message ordering, and some CRDTs also add remove-wins rules.

+CRDTs also prune messages when they reach a certain age or size per user to prevent them from growing indefinitely.
+When adding a message crosses the size limit, the message in the CRDT with the lowest timestamp-hash order is pruned.
+When a message is older than the age limit specified as X seconds ago, it must also be pruned.
+Pruning should be performed once every hour on the hour in UTC to minimize sync thrash between Hubs.

+### 2.1.1 General Rules

+All CRDTs must implement the following rules for validating messages:

+1. Messages with an EIP-712 signature scheme are only valid if the signing Ethereum address is the owner of the fid.
+2. Messages with an ED25519 signature scheme are only valid if the signing key pair is a Signer whose `SignerAdd` message is currently in the Signer CRDT's add-set.
+3. Messages are only valid if the fid is owned by the custody address that signed the message, or the signer of the message, which is specified by the Id Registry.

+External actions on blockchains or in other CRDTs can cause messages to become invalid.
+Such actions must cause an immediate revocation of messages which are discarded from CRDTs, according to the following rules:

+1. If an fid is transferred out of an Ethereum address, all Signer messages for that fid signed by that address must be revoked.
+2. When a SignerAdd is removed with a SignerRemove or is pruned, all messages signed by the signer in other CRDTs should be revoked.

-## 2.1 Signer CRDT
+### 2.1.2 Signer CRDT

-Signer state must be managed with a Two-Phase Set CRDT[^two-phase-set] which keeps track of SignerAdd and SignerRemove messages using an add-set and a remove-set.

-A conflict occurs if two messages in the CRDT have the same values for `m.data.fid` and `m.data.body.signer`.
-The CRDT must resolve conflicts by applying the following rules:
+The Signer CRDT validates and accepts SignerAdd and SignerRemove messages.
+A conflict occurs if two messages have the same values for `m.data.fid` and `m.data.body.signer`.
+Conflicts are resolved with the following rules:

 1. If `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
 2. If `m.data.timestamp` values are identical, and `m.data.type` is distinct, discard the `SignerAdd` message.
 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lower lexicographical order.

-The CRDT must also limit the number of add and remove messages to a maximum of 100.
-When the next message is added, the CRDT discards the message with the oldest timestamp removing it permanently.
-If there is a tie, the message with the lowest lexicographical order is discarded.
+The Signer CRDT has a per-user size limit of 1000.

-## 2.2 UserData CRDT
+### 2.1.3 UserData CRDT

-UserData state must be managed with a Grow-Only Set CRDT which keeps track of UserDataAdd messages using an add-set.
-The CRDT also ensures that the message `m` passes these validations before being added:
+The UserData CRDT validates and accepts UserDataAdd messages.
+The CRDT also ensures that a UserDataAdd message `m` passes these validations:

 1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

-A conflict occurs if there exist two UserData messages that have the same values for `m.data.fid` and `m.data.body.type`.
-In such cases, conflicts are resolved with the following rules:
+A conflict occurs if two messages that have the same values for `m.data.fid` and `m.data.body.type`.
+Conflicts are resolved with the following rules:

 1. If `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
 2. If `m.data.timestamp` values are identical, discard the message with the lower lexicographical order.

+The UserData CRDT has a per-user size limit of 100, even though this is practically unreachable with the current schema.

-## 2.3 Cast CRDT
+### 2.1.4 Cast CRDT

-Cast state must be managed with a Two-Phase Set CRDT which keeps track of CastAdd and CastRemove messages using an add-set and a remove-set.
-The CRDT also ensures that the message `m` passes these validations before being added:
+The Cast CRDT validates and accepts CastAdd and CastRemove messages.
+The CRDT also ensures that the message `m` passes these validations:

 1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

 A conflict occurs if there exist a CastAdd Message and a CastRemove message whose `m.hash` and `m.data.body.target_hash` are identical, or if there are two CastRemove messages whose `m.data.body.target_hash` are identical.
-In such cases, conflicts are resolved with the following rules:
+Conflicts are resolved with the following rules:

 2. If `m.data.type` is distinct, discard the `CastAdd` message.
 1. If `m.data.type` is identical and `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
 1. If `m.data.timestamp` and `m.data.type` values are identical, discard the message with the lower lexicographical order.

-The CRDT must limit the number of add and remove messages to a maximum of 10,000.
-When the next message is added, the CRDT discards the message with the oldest timestamp removing it permanently.
-If there is a tie, the message with the lowest lexicographical order is discarded.
-The CRDT also discards all messages whose timestamp is > 31,536,000 seconds (~ 1 year) from the current time.
+The Cast CRDT has a per-user size limit of 10,000 and an age limit of 31,536,000 or approximately 1 year.

-## 2.4 Reaction CRDT
+### 2.1.5 Reaction CRDT

-Reaction state must be managed with a Two-Phase Set CRDT which keeps track of `ReactionAdd` and `ReactionRemove` messages using an add-set and a remove-set.
-The CRDT also ensures that the message `m` passes these validations before being added:
+The Reaction CRDT validates and accepts ReactionAdd and ReactionRemove messages.
+The CRDT also ensures that the message `m` passes these validations:

 1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

-A conflict occurs if there are two Reaction Messages with the same `m.data.fid`, `m.data.body.target` and `m.data.body.type` values.
-In such cases, conflicts are resolved with the following rules:
+A conflict occurs if two messages have the same values for `m.data.fid`, `m.data.body.target` and `m.data.body.type`.
+Conflicts are resolved with the following rules:

 1. If `m.data.timestamp` is distinct, discard the message with the lower timestamp.
 2. If `m.data.timestamp` is identical and `m.data.type` is distinct, discard the ReactionAdd message.
 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

-The CRDT must limit the number of add and remove messages to a maximum of 5,000.
-When the next message is added, the CRDT discards the message with the oldest timestamp removing it permanently.
-If there is a tie, the message with the lowest lexicographical order is discarded.
-The CRDT also discards all messages whose timestamp is > 7,776,000 seconds (~90 days) from the current time.
+The Reaction CRDT has a per-user size limit of 5,000 and an age limit of 7,776,000 or approximately 90 days.

-## 2.5 Verification CRDT
+### 2.1.6 Verification CRDT

-Verification state must be managed with a Two-Phase Set CRDT which keeps track of `VerificationAdd` and `VerificationRemove` messages in an add-set and a remove-set.
-The CRDT also ensures that the message `m` passes these validations before being added:
+The Verification CRDT validates and accepts VerificationAddEthereumAddress and VerificationRemove messages.
+The CRDT also ensures that the message `m` passes these validations:

 1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

-A conflict occurs if there are two Verification Messages with the same `m.data.fid`, `m.data.body.address` values.
-In such cases, conflicts are resolved with the following rules:
+A conflict occurs if there are two messages with the same values for `m.data.fid`, `m.data.body.address`.
+Conflicts are resolved with the following rules:

 1. If `m.data.timestamp` is distinct, discard the message with the lower timestamp.
 2. If `m.data.timestamp` is identical and `m.data.type` is distinct, discard the ReactionAdd message.
 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

-The CRDT must limit the number of add and remove messages to a maximum of 50.
-When the next message is added, the CRDT discards the message with the oldest timestamp removing it permanently.
-If there is a tie, the message with the lowest lexicographical order is discarded.

-## 2.6 Delta-Graph Rules

-1. Messages with an EIP-712 signature scheme are only valid if the signing Ethereum address is the owner of the fid.

-2. Messages with an ED25519 signature scheme are only valid if the signing key pair is a Signer whose `SignerAdd` message is currently in the Signer CRDT's add-set.

-3. If an fid is transferred out of an Ethereum address, all Signer messages for that fid signed by that address must be discarded.

-4. When a Signer moves from the add-set to the remove set, or is discarded, all messages signed by the signer in other CRDTs should be discarded.

-#### Fid Ownership

-The ID Registry contract determines fid ownership.
-A custody address is valid only if the most recent event for the fid was a `Register` or `Transfer` event with the custody address in the `to` property.
+The Reaction CRDT has a per-user size limit of 50.

 # 3. Hub Specifications